Thursday, 27 February 2020

 There are tools available to perform a farm business analysis yourself, and time spent doing this is never wasted.
-The AHDB website has a dedicated business tools section which is available here.
-Furthermore, there is a section of the website dedicated to conducting cash flow and balance sheet analysis – here.
+The AHDB website has a dedicated business tools section available.
+Furthermore, there is a section of the website dedicated to conducting cash flow and balance sheet analysis

 Additionally, FarmBench is a hugely valuable resource, allowing you to delve into your business to identify cost savings.
 Using benchmarking can help you identify what you and your peers are doing and grow your business.
 To find out who your local contact is click here.

 For some, you will already be heavily committed to your spend for harvest 2020, others may be less so with fertiliser and some seed still to be purchased.
 Gross margins for the coming crop are still very much in the air, yields are still to be determined, and in a lot of cases crops are yet to be planted.

 One thing we do know is that the market is already nearing import parity, if it isn’t already there.
 This sets the price tone for next season.
 Barring a global challenge, we can expect wheat prices to feel pressure from large Black Sea crops, and larger maize crops.
 Oilseed rape is in a similar boat, with a small crop anticipated prices will sit at import parity.

 Barley prices will feel similar pressures, with expectations of a large domestic crop and pressure from imported maize.

 Even with smaller crops in 2020/21 we could see margins on par with those in larger production years.
 This is primarily driven by the increased costs associated with this season's challenges, and the lower import parity.